 Pest description and crop damage Larvae can be brown, gray, or greenish and range from 0.25 to 1.25 inches long.
 They are most damaging to trees that have high weeds around their bases.
-Feeding is nocturnal.
-Leaves and buds may be heavily damaged.
+Feeding is nocturnal and this feeding may damage leaves and buds.
 Generally controlled with dormant or delayed-dormant sprays.

 Control weeds, grasses, and debris in the orchard that provide cover.
-Encourage natural enemies of cutworms like spiders.
-Hand-pick cutworm larvae, using a flashlight to find them, if practical.
+Encourage natural enemies of cutworms such as spiders.
+Handpick cutworm larvae, using a flashlight to find them, if practical.
 Scratch the soil at the base of plants to find larvae in the daytime.
 Tanglefoot or a similar sticky material applied as a band to the trunk will stop movement of larvae up the trunk.
-Wrap the trunk tightly with plastic wrap to ensure the insects can't crawl beneath the wrap.
+Wrap the trunk tightly with plastic wrap to ensure the insects cannot crawl beneath the wrap.
 Apply the Tanglefoot to the plastic wrap, not the tree, as it can soften bark.
-Note: Young trees may be harmed by banding Tanglefoot directly on thin bark.
+Note: Young trees can be harmed by banding Tanglefoot directly on thin bark.

 Management-chemical control: HOME USE

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - Bacillus thuringiensis var. kurstaki-Some formulations are OMRI-listed for organic use.

 - esfenvalerate-Highly toxic to bees.